edman/edman.github.io/about.md

 Order](https://play.google.com/store/apps/details?id=com.skplanet.mbuzzer)
 using `node.js`.
 The service was quite new back then, so it was an exciting time to board the team.
-My role in development mainly revolved around optimization and improvements in service reliability, although I did contribute with a participation client-side by extending support for product management with `html5`, `css3` and `AngularJS`.
+My role in development mainly revolved around optimization of complex mapping modules and improvements in service reliability, although I did contribute with a participation client-side by extending support for product management with `html5`, `css3` and `AngularJS`.

 ![About UFS](/assets/about-ufs.jpg)
 <p class="caption">Last one out turn off the lights</p>